D'Aundre Pryce-Pierre

 Initial branding exercises

-The first branding exercise I had everyone participate involved ideating different attributes that best represented the company.
+The first branding exercise I had everyone participate in involved ideating on different attributes that best represented the company.
 The purpose of the exercise was to have the participants identify what they thought about Quantum Mob under different categories.
-For example, "What impact do we have on others?" a lot of responses from that category stated that we were: reliable, able to set up for success, and modernize solutions.

 Affinity map of the responses